 Obtaining certification is the key driver for music education

 The key driver for Chinese parents to encourage their children to learn to play a musical instrument is passing the music certification tests.
 According to the industry report, more than 90% of the market output comes from the training for graded tests.
 Although most Chinese parents do not support their kids to apply for art colleges, they still wish their kids could learn some artistic skills, for example, music instruments.
 The grading test certification is proof of their kids’ success and a test of the teacher’s capability.
 Having high-level certification is also a stepping stone for entering better schools or universities.
 For junior/senior high schools, students with music instrument certification could get extra marks to compete.
 For the entrance examination for college (高考), universities provide a special channel for these students with high-level artistic skills.
-This is the reason behind why music instrument education is so popular and those instruments in the test list (the certification will only be available for those music instruments listed in the test system) are more favored by the market.
-For long-term, people with the certification and the skill can find jobs in music education.
+This is the reason why music instrument education is so popular and those instruments in the test list (the certification will only be available for those music instruments listed in the test system) are more favored by the market.
+For the long-term, people with the certification and the skill can find jobs in music education.

 Consumption upgrading: Chinese households are willing to pay more for musical instruments

 By looking at the urban households’ annual consumption by category, Chinese citizens are spending more on recreation and cultural services and equipment (including musical instruments).
 The amount has already reached 832 billion RMB in 2010 and is estimated to reach 3.54 trillion RMB in 2020.
-This indicates that people are more willing to pay for their music related entertainment.
+This indicates that people are more willing to pay for their music-related entertainment.
 Combining with the consumption upgrade, there is a trend that Chinese people would consume higher-end products.

 The future market potential is in tier-2 and tier-3 cities

 Apart from the increase in expenditure of music-related products, the expansion of the middle class also shows new market development is in tier-2, 3 cities, and is moving from the coastal regions to inland China.
 This doesn’t mean that there is no potential in the most developed areas, but rather these markets are becoming saturated with high-level competition.
-For now, Beijing, Shanghai and Guangdong are the three key regions for sales of music instruments, number of music instrument schools and their economic factors.
+For now, Beijing, Shanghai and Guangdong are the three key regions for sales of music instruments, the number of music instrument schools and their economic factors.
 However, for music education or instrument sales, the market has already shown the trend towards inland China.
 For example, in recent years, more kids from more remote provinces have participated in the Shanghai International Youth Piano Competition.
 And their performance is as good as the ones from developed provinces.

 The four most popular musical instruments in China: piano, guzheng, guitar and ukulele